Early Childhood Screening

 Yes.
 Screenings are done by appointment only.
 To make an appointment, click Register Today.
 You will first be asked to complete and submit online registration forms.
-You will then be invited to schedule a 20-30 minute phone appointment with a member of our screening staff.
-You will discuss the registration forms, any questions or concerns you may have about your child’s development and your child’s health and immunization history.
-Following your phone appointment, you will be contacted to schedule an in-person appointment (distance option available upon request).
-In-person appointments take place at the Handke Center in Elk River (1170 Main St).
+After submission of your forms, you will be provided a link to schedule an in-person screening appointment.
+Screening appointments take place at the Handke Center in Elk River (1170 Main St).
 Evening and weekend appointments are available.

 What happens during an Early Childhood Screening appointment?

 You can expect your child to participate in a few different screening activities.
 The screening staff will check to make sure your child's physical development is on track.
 The screener will also check your child's vision and hearing and review immunization and general health history.
 Your child will have the chance to participate in activities that show how he or she is developing.
 These activities are designed to be fun and familiar for children including things like building with blocks, standing on one foot and drawing shapes.
 Some of the screening activities, such as repeating a sentence, help you understand how your child is doing in building skills needed to learn to read.
 Children usually enjoy showing what they know and if they are shy or distracted, screening staff will work hard to make the child feel comfortable.
 You can always reschedule for another day if your child is not feeling well.
 At the end of the screening, the staff will take the time to connect with you and share information about how your child is developing.